nikcode9/IMAGEMAGIC/README.md

 # IMAGEMAGIC

 ## Overview
-Imcrypt-GUI is a user-friendly desktop application for encrypting and decrypting images.
+ImageMagic-GUI is a user-friendly desktop application for encrypting and decrypting images.
 Built using Electron, it offers a graphical user interface (GUI) that simplifies the process of protecting image files with encryption keys.

 ## File Structure